GENIVI/rvi_core/doc/rvi_protocol.md

 ## Authorize command
-The ```authorize``` command contains a list of RVI credentials, each specifying a set of services that the sender has the right to invoke on the receiving node, and a set of services that the sender has the right to register.
+The ```authorize``` command contains a list of RVI credentials, each specifying a set of services that the sender has the right to invoke on the receiving node, and a set of services that the sender has the right to have invoked.

 ```json
 {"cmd"  : "au",